 Prior to the event employees can either send ideas of topics to work with or join existing ideas to create teams working together at the Scania Hack.
 The participating teams also have the opportunity to pitch their work that has been done at the event, in order to get chosen as winners.
 The winning project will automatically qualify for Scania Innovation Factory, another important green-house initiative to strengthen the intrapreneurial muscle of Scania.

-Voices from Scania about Scania Hack:
+Voices on Scania Hack:

 Göran Henrixon is Manager at Common Services, a group within the department of Intelligent Transport Systems, and has been one of the Hack generals for some years.
-He really enjoys the experience of energy flow at the Hack: “I have seen so many good things come out at these gatherings, not only great ideas but also the positive spirit in the participating teams.”
+He really enjoys the experience of energy flow at the Hack:

 “We can also see a change, or a broadening, of the purpose of the IT department during the past decade, from the more traditional back-seat tech-service to a more consultant role within software development and business support.
 It fits well with Scania’s digitalisation journey and the Hack is really supporting this in a fun and inclusive way,” says Göran.